chryzsh/chryzsh.github.io/_posts/2019-04-14-relaying-delegation.md

 ### Explanation of the above

 What we are really doing here is abusing resource-based constrained delegation.
-You can read extensively about this in the article [Wagging the Dog: Abusing Resource-Based Constrained Delegation to Attack Active Directory](https://shenaniganslabs.io/2019/01/28/Wagging-the-Dog.html).
+You can read about this concept in the extensive article [Wagging the Dog: Abusing Resource-Based Constrained Delegation to Attack Active Directory](https://shenaniganslabs.io/2019/01/28/Wagging-the-Dog.html).

 Quickly explained though with the figure below as reference.
 In our example:
 - `Service A` = the machine account `LUJCDPUQ$` which we created
 - Service B = the computer object `WS02`

 We are enabling resource based constrained delegation on that computer object using the credentials of the machine accounts `WS02$`.
-Essentially we are giving the the privilege to impersonate the user `lkys` on a computer.
+Essentially we are giving the the privilege to impersonate the user `lkys` on the `WS02` computer object.

 ![](https://shenaniganslabs.io/images/TrustedToAuthForDelegationWho/Diagrams/DelegationTypes.png)

-Then we have the S4u2Proxy request, as explained in step 4 above.
+Then we have the `S4u2Proxy` request, as explained in step 4 above.

 ![](https://shenaniganslabs.io/images/TrustedToAuthForDelegationWho/Diagrams/S4U2Proxy.png)

 ### Verifying access

-The service ticket for cifs on the target as the domain admin has been imported as can be displayed with `klist`.
+The service ticket for cifs on the target as the domain admin has been imported into the cache on our box, and can be displayed with `klist`.
+We see taht the ticket is valid for the client `lkys@lab.local` on the `cifs` sname on the computer `ws02.lab.local`.

 ![](../assets/img/relaydelegation/2019-04-14-16-18-29.png)

-We now have read access on the target host.
+We now have read access on the target host, as this ticket is used for authentication.

 ![](../assets/img/relaydelegation/2019-04-14-16-25-22.png)

 *Note that for getting command execution on the target through psexec or wmi, we need local admin on the host we are on.
-Without local admin we will not be able to perform psexec, wmiexec, etc.*
+Without local admin we will not be able to perform psexec, wmiexec, etc. That's why it's a good idea to do this from your attacking host.*

 ### Command execution